NOW HIRING FOR LIBRARY DIRECTOR! Click the About Tab, then chose Employment for Job Posting and Application Instructions

 VITAL

 Brooks Free Library has assistive technology, and offers assistive technology training and resource and referral services, for people with vision loss as part of the VITAL (Vision Impaired Technology Assistance at the Library) Program.
 For information about VITAL services contact our VITAL coordinator Carla Burke at (508) 430-7562 ext.
-5 or by email at cburke@clamsnet.org.
+5, directly at (508) 310-4429, or by email at cburke@clamsnet.org.

 Instruction Resources Volunteer Donating to VITAL